ABbiodiversity/wildRtrax/README.md

 To report bugs, request additional features, or get help using the package, please file an [issue](https://github.com/ABbiodiversity/wildRtrax/issues).
-Alternatively, you can email Alex MacPhail <agmacpha@ualberta.ca> or Marcus Becker <mabecker@ualberta.ca>.
+Alternatively, you can email
+Marcus Becker <mabecker@ualberta.ca> or Alex MacPhail <agmacpha@ualberta.ca>.

 ## License